Back to The Mycelial Grimoire

 11. Braiding Sweetgrass by Robin Wall Kimmerer (2013)

-12. The Wisdom of Trees by Lyanda Lynn Haupt (or her Mozart’s Starling, or The Urban Bestiary) (2025 for Wisdom of Trees)
+12. Rooted: Life at the Crossroads of Science and Spirit by Lyanda Lynn Haupt (or her Mozart’s Starling, or The Urban Bestiary) (2021)

 Honorable Mentions